patrickjane/libcex/README.md

 $ cd build
 $ cmake ..
 ```

+If cmake cannot find your OpenSSL installation, or you've installed in a non-standard location, you might want to add `-DOPENSSL_ROOT_DIR=/path/to/ssl` to the cmake call.

 ### Testcases
 After successfully compiling the library, testcases can be run with `ctest`: